Humanitariansai/Humanitarians-AI-Google-AdWords/README.md

-# Humanitarians AI - Google AdWords Campaigns
+# Humanitarians AI - Google Ad Grants Compliant Campaigns

 ## Overview

 This repository contains keyword strategies and targeted Google AdWords campaigns for Humanitarians AI Incorporated, a 501(c)(3) nonprofit organization dedicated to harnessing artificial intelligence for social good.
-The campaigns focus on the organization's core programs: Fellows Program, AI for Good, Lyrical Literacy, and Botspeak.
+All campaigns strictly adhere to Google Ad Grants policies and exclusively promote mission-based activities that directly advance our nonprofit purpose.

 ## About Humanitarians AI Incorporated